All battles are first won or lost in the mind

 I didn't feel like writing this post

-No ideas, no inspiration, just a blank screen, a keyboard, and some guilt.
+No ideas, no inspiration, nothing.
+Just a blank screen, a keyboard, and some guilt.

 Because it's time to write again and inspiration doesn't just come.

-That's it.
+That's it; that's the impetus.
 No angels hovering, no trumpets a-blarin’.

 I'd rather have pie than paint.

 For years, every evening as I schlepped into the gym, I made the same deadpan pronouncement to my buddies:

 I want to lie in bed, watch dumb TV, and eat pie."